“We need to fail down here so we don’t fail up there.”

 First Man may be an overly serious and stern film, but that doesn’t mean it completely lacks for personality.
 There are brief, important moments that are funny and charming and allow us (and the characters) to just take a deep breath.
 All the while, even as the rare comedic bits land with authority, there remains the possibility of dread just lurking around the next corner, using the gut punches of life to frighten us more than most horror movies can with a number of jump scares.
 The film spends a great deal of time untangling and introducing the details we’ve either confused or never heard before, gearing up for the Gemini project and eventually pushing forward towards the famous Apollo mission.

 Like Neil, the picture struggles to process its grief and to really share emotion.
 It’s simply the byproduct of the man at its epicenter.
 That’s why the rest of the supporting cast (Jason Clarke, Corey Stoll, and Patrick Fugit are especially good here) is so integral to the picture.
 Similar to man’s collective pursuit of taking a step on the moon, the real-life story and the script both heavily depend on the unique function of each aspect.
-The aircraft won’t soar into space if a piece missing, and likewise the movie – featuring one of the most dynamic casts of the year – relies on each person to play the part they’ve been given.
-You might assume that First Man seeks to expand upon one of the greatest stories never told, and it handles this side with intelligence, but more than anything this is a film about sacrifice, to your loved ones and yourself in order to explore the ceaseless dark space surrounding our tiny little light.
+The aircraft won’t soar into space if a piece is missing, and likewise the movie – featuring one of the most dynamic casts of the year – relies on each person to play the part they’ve been given.
+You might assume that First Man seeks to expand upon one of the greatest stories never told – and it handles this side with intelligence – but more than anything this is a film about sacrifice, and is a reminder to squeeze your loved ones and to honor yourself before exploring the ceaseless dark space surrounding our tiny space in the solar system.

 The intensity and the inward-looking nature of the film are on full display through the checked emotions in Gosling’s portrayal of Armstrong.
 He’s statuesque, almost stately in his lack of expression, allowing his eyes to tell the story that his voice forbids him from sharing.
 And to that account, the technical aspects of the picture move to the tune of his quiet and subdued melody.
 Tom Cross’ careful editing exhilarates the space sequences and fine tunes Gosling’s performance.
 Justin Hurwitz’s score channels his work on La La Land and imbues the music with heavier strings, more ethereal tones, and appropriately heavy sounds when the time calls for it (one track, played against a crucial attachment sequence, is as romantic and fanciful as the galactic space dance in Wall-E).
 First Man will most certainly rack up plenty of well-deserved awards nominations in the technical categories (the sound design is outstanding), but the direction of Damien Chazelle and his collaboration with cinematographer Linus Sandgren are what really turns the movie into its own entity.
 With static shots, frenzied shaky cam, long smooth takes and a first-person perspective of the astronauts during the missions, Chazelle doesn’t just tell us that the journey was harrowing, but instead allows us to experience it for ourselves.
 However distant the film might feel, it’s been crafted with sincerity and empathy.